pluralsight/guides/draft/interesting-apis/visualizing-tweets-with-pubnub-s-stream-controller-and-css3-animations/article.md

 </html>
 ```

-The style for the checkboxes was generated on the following page:
+The HTML and CSS style for the checkboxes was generated on the following page:

 https://proto.io/freebies/onoff/